Planting calendar

 Can I plant tomatoes directly in the ground in April?

-Yes, April is a great time to transplant tomato seedlings into the ground in San Diego, as the risk of frost is minimal.
+Yes, April is a great time to transplant tomato seedlings into the ground in San Diego, as the risk of frost is minimal and temperatures are warming.

 How often should I water container plants in April?